 If your newborn’s penis is less than 1.9cm when stretched then it’s considered abnormal and is most likely a micropenis (caused by a hormonal issue).
-Other causes of an ‘inconspicuous penis’ (yes that’s the real term) are a webbed, trapped or concealed penis – which can be a result of excess scrotum skin or the pubic fat pad burying or trapping the penis.
-All fixable with treatment or surgery – phew.
+Other causes of an ‘inconspicuous penis’ (yes that’s a real term) are a webbed, trapped or concealed penis – which can be a result of excess scrotum skin or the pubic fat pad burying or trapping the penis.
+All fixable with treatment or surgery.

 6. Empty sac

-Boys don’t produce proper sperm cells until they reach puberty (around the age of 11).
-So even if your little man is having frequent erections or even touching himself, thankfully this will not lead to ejaculation as there is no sperm inside the testicles yet.
-This is also why their scrotum isn’t generally as sensitive as an adult male (i.e. a hit to the genitals with a rogue tennis ball won’t necessarily take them down, yet).
+Boys don’t produce proper sperm cells until they reach puberty (at around the age of 11 or beyond).
+So even, if your little man is having frequent erections or even touching himself, this will not lead to ejaculation as there is no sperm inside the testicles yet.
+This is also why their scrotum isn’t generally as sensitive as an adult male’s (a hit to the genitals with a rogue tennis ball won’t necessarily take them down yet).
 However, care should still be taken in that area at all times.